ChewyToast/mpanic/README.md

 ## Description

 The mpanic tester has been developed to help you throught the process of testing your minishell.
-There are some other test in GitHub, but mpanic is quite special for two importante features:
+There are some other test in GitHub, but mpanic is quite special for two important features:

 - You dont need to modify your minishell to work with -C flag.
 Mpanic is able to catch your minishell exit and test agains bash.
 - We have develop kind of pseoudo-code to give you the ability to add your own test without going deep in the code, just modifying the txt files of the test.